 This innovation is driven by a company that could become the next Microsoft (MSFT).

 This is not an exaggeration – this young company has some of the brightest minds on the planet.
 And its cutting-edge technology could reshape society in the next few years.

 But today, you have the opportunity to discover this tech stock, the industry behind it, and why it could be your next big investment success.

 The Computing Revolution Changed the World over the Past 50 Years

 The world has changed a lot over the past 40 years.
 And most of those changes have revolved around one important innovation: the computer.

-Back in the 1980s, the world was astounded by this profound innovation.
+Back in the 1980s, the world was astounded by this profound technology.
 Theoretically, you could program them to do any task.
-In time, these computers became more powerful.
+And in time, these computers became more powerful.
 Their underlying code became more robust.
-And humans started to use them for everything from working, to communicating, to playing.
+And humans started to use them for everything – working, communicating, shopping, and playing.

 And so, the Computing Revolution went mainstream.